HipByte/motion-appstore/README.md

 )
 ```

-The app is good to submit to AppStore:
+The app is good to submit to iTunes Connect:

 ```
 $ motion validate watson1978@gmail.com